 It links to their smart devices.

-Improved monitoring leads to improved asthma management and control.
+It is widely accepted that improved monitoring leads to improved asthma management and control.
 This leads to an improved life for the asthma sufferer, symptom free.